 Tanzania & Kenya

-- Divide the tips into separate envelopes – either per day or per accommodation.
+Split them either per day or per accommodation.
 This makes it much easier to keep track of your cash.

-- Get small bills like USD5, 10 and 20.
 These are easier to hand over and few places will be able to break $50 or $100 notes.
 In some countries, like Zambia, you are legally required to get all change in the local currency, leaving you with a handful of kwacha that you can’t use back home or elsewhere.